perfsonar/psconfig-web/README.md

 when config is removed, test records will be orphaned - should be cascaded?

 Add x509 authentication for auth and allow user to sign up / login through it

+* Prevent user from removing hostgroups / testspecs currently used by a config